BricqsBricqs

 Build with Bricqs

 Headless SDK for React UIs.
-REST API for any backend.
-Embed widgets when speed beats UI control.
-Same engine, three surfaces.
+REST API for any backend, mobile, or non-React frontend.
+Same engine, two paths.

 1 brief to align the room2 mechanics max in version one